CyberPointer/marbles-java/README.md

 ## General info
-2d simulation of dynamic size moving marbles in closed frame with collision detection.
-Implemented with java, swing, awt.
+2D Moving marbles simulation with collision detection.

 ## Technologies
 Project is created with: